The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 There must be enough swap space to back up shared memory.

-On UNIX systems, use the swap command to check and add virtual memory to your system.
+On Linux and UNIX systems, use the swap command to check and add virtual memory to your system.

 Each process connected to a TimesTen database keeps at least one operating system file descriptor open.
-Additional file descriptors may be opened for each connection if checkpoints are issued, and transactions are committed or rolled back.
-If you receive an error that all file descriptors are in use when attempting to connect to a database, then increase the allowable number of file descriptors.
+Additional file descriptors may be opened for a connection when the connection commits or rolls back a transaction.
+If you receive an error that all file descriptors are in use when attempting to connect to a database, increase the allowable number of file descriptors.
 See your operating system documentation for limits on file descriptors and information about changing the number of file descriptors.
+Also see "Limits on number of open files" in the Oracle TimesTen In-Memory Database Reference.

 This section includes the following topics: